valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ## Useful Categories
 With methods like JSON, pseudo-JSON, Zaltys and its relatives we've noticed a capitalized `CATEGORY:` followed by a list of attributes is very effective and commonly used among different formats.
 Here we share some categories that have proven very effective.
 The useful words will be provided as a list as their use is self-explanatory.
 We recommend experimentation, but these words have been chosen because they felt more effective than other synonyms the Discord tested.
 There's also some peculiarity here: the AI seems to prefer plural s to the 'do-s'.
 APPEAR is better than APPEARS and LACK is better than LACKS.
 But HOBBIES and POWERS are as good if not better than their singular forms.

-BODY, APPEAR (APPE), LOOKS, WORN (STYLE/FASHION), MENTAL, LIKES, DISLIKES, HATE, LACK, RELATIONS, FRIENDS, ENEMIES, TALENTS, HOBBIES, POWERS, THEME, ATMOSPHERE, TONE, MOOD, CLIMATE, GEOGRAPHY, FEATURES (for locations), EXIT (for rooms), CITIZENS, CENSUS, PASSION, BONDS, ALIGNMENT, STATE, EFFECT (the two former are for character status like being dirty or sleepy).
+BODY, APPEAR (APPE), LOOKS, WORN (STYLE/FASHION), MENTAL, LIKES, DISLIKES, HATE, LACK, RELATIONS, FRIENDS, ENEMIES, TALENTS, HOBBIES, POWERS, THEME, ATMOSPHERE, TONE, MOOD, CLIMATE, GEOGRAPHY, FEATURES (for locations), EXIT (for rooms), CITIZENS, CENSUS, PASSION, BONDS, ALIGNMENT, STATE/EFFECT(character status like being dirty, sleepy or ill).

 Categories can be shortened to save characters.
 The effectiveness of this is based on tokenization and following up with relevant traits.
 Not all short-hands work due to the AI mixing it up with other words with different meanings.
 If an example isn't given, you have to figure out the meaning yourself.
 Some examples: APPE, MENT, RAITS, CLIM, GEOGR, IZENS, PERSONA